brc20pm/documentation/docs/guide/create-b721-token.md

 ---

-# Create B721 Token on BitScpt
+# Create B721 Token on Satoshi

 **BIP-721**
 The standard requires the following functionality to be implemented to ensure the operation and management of the token: